-In Taganrog, at the campus of the Southern Federal University, a robotic complex (RTC) has been developed that mimics the shapes and functions of a human hand.
+At the Southern Federal University campus in Taganrog, a robotic complex (RTC) was developed that mimics the shapes and functions of a human hand.
 The key difference of the system is the memristive sensor modules implanted in the limbs, which reproduce tactile and nociceptive memory at the hardware level.
 Along with this project, a new educational program has been launched to train electronic engineers and microelectronics specialists to work with neuromorphic devices.

-Our scientific group has been working on the development of memristive nanomaterials and their use in creating a wide range of promising electronic devices for over 10 years: from designing a modern computer platform and the architecture of the future, to the neuromorphic structures themselves for various applications.
+Our scientific group has been developing memristive nanomaterials and their use to create a wide range of promising electronic devices for over 10 years: from designing a modern computer platform and the architecture of the future to the neuromorphic structures themselves for various applications.

 The first sample was a "glove — robotic arm" tandem in "shadow" mode: the operator's finger movements are accurately copied by the model.
 The system combines sensors and a memristive processor, minimized in size and energy consumption.